developmentil/dcms-ajax/build.md

 1. Update version on `dcms-ajax.js` license.
 2. Update version on `dcms-ajax.js` code.
 3. Build the code (see below)
+4. Remove Others license nodes from `dcms-ajax.js` dist file
-4. Commit changes.
+5. Commit changes.
-5. Tag the new version on git.
+6. Tag the new version on git.

 ## Build The Code